screepers/screeps-typescript-starter/README.md

 #### Additional Options

-`config.common.js` is for config options common to all environments.
+`config.common.ts` is for config options common to all environments.
 Other environments can inherit from this file, and add to, or override options on the config object.

-`config.dev.js` is a specific environment configuration.
-You can potentially have as many environments as you make files for (only a `dev` environment is provided to start with).
+`config.dev.ts` is a specific environment configuration.
+You can potentially have as many environments as you make files for.
 To specify which environment to use, append `--env.ENV=` and the environment name to any commands.
 An example is provided in `package.json`.

+`config.local.ts` is an example configuration for local deploys.
+If you want to deploy to a local server for testing, just edit the path in the file and run with `npm run local` or `npm run watch-local`.

 Common options you may wish to configure: